 Nelle Harper Lee, better known by her pen name Harper Lee, was an American novelist widely known for To Kill a Mockingbird, published in 1960.
 Immediately successful, it won the 1961 Pulitzer Prize and has become a classic of modern American literature.
 Though Lee had only published this single book, in 2007 she was awarded the Presidential Medal of Freedom for her contribution to literature.
 She was also known for assisting her close friend Truman Capote in his research for the book In Cold Blood (1966).
 Capote was the basis for the character Dill in To Kill a Mockingbird.
 Another novel, Go Set a Watchman, was written in the mid-1950s and published in 2015 as a sequel, though it was later confirmed to be To Kill a Mockingbird's first draft.
 Lee studied law at UA for several years and served as editor of the campus newspaper, but did not finish her degree.
 Lee received an honorary doctorate from the College of Arts and Sciences in 1990.
 She passed away in 2016.

-Robert Lightfoot joined NASA in 1989 as a test engineer and program manager at the Marshall Space Flight Center in Huntsville, Alabama.
+Robert Lightfoot was NASA’s acting administrator and highest-ranking civil servant, before joining Lockheed Martin in 2019 as its vice president in charge of strategy and advanced technology for the corporation’s $9 billion Space business area.
+Lightfoot joined NASA in 1989 as a test engineer and program manager at the Marshall Space Flight Center in Huntsville, Alabama.
 He moved to NASA’s John C. Stennis Space Center in 1999 as chief of propulsion test operations and became deputy director of the Propulsion Test Directorate at Stennis in 2001 and director in 2002.
 Lightfoot moved to the Office of Space Operations at NASA Headquarters in Washington D.C. in 2003 before being named Marshall’s director in 2009.
 Lightfoot was named NASA’s associate administrator in 2012 before becoming acting administrator in January 2017.
 His permanent title is associate administrator for NASA, the agency’s highest-ranking civil servant position.
 A native of Montevallo, Alabama, Lightfoot has a bachelor’s degree in mechanical engineering from The University of Alabama.
 He was named a Distinguished Departmental Fellow for UA’s Department of Mechanical Engineering in 2007 and selected as a UA College of Engineering Fellow in 2009.
 He also serves on the University’s Mechanical Engineering Advisory Board.
 He received NASA’s Outstanding Leadership Medal in 2007.

 Sonequa Martin-Green is best known for her role as Sasha Williams in the television hit “The Walking Dead.”
-In 2016 she was awarded a role as a lead actress in “Star Trek: The Discovery” as a lieutenant commander of the USS Discovery, making her the first African-American woman to lead the cast of a “Star Trek” ensemble.
-Martin-Green has also had recurring roles on television in “The Good Wife” and “Once Upon a Time.”
-A native of Russellville, Ala., she graduated from The University of Alabama in 2007 with a bachelor’s degree in theatre.
+In 2016, she was awarded a role as a lead actress in “Star Trek: The Discovery” as a lieutenant commander of the USS Discovery, making her the first African-American woman to lead the cast of a “Star Trek” ensemble.
+Martin-Green also had recurring roles on television in “The Good Wife,” “Once Upon a Time,” “Army Wives,” and “NYC-22” and appeared on episodes of “Lip Sync Battle” and “New Girl.”
+She will join LeBron James and a host of other NBA superstars in a lead role in “Space Jam 2,” which will open in theatres in 2021.
+A native of Russellville, Alabama, Martin-Green graduated from The University of Alabama in 2007 with a bachelor’s degree in theatre.

 Richard M. Myers